Waradu/Mond/README.md

 # Mond
 ## Mond widget for übersicht

-In the index.coffee file set clock14h to true if you want a 12h clock.
+In the index.coffee file set clock14h to false if you want a 24h clock.

 **YOU HAVE TO DOUBBLE CLICK THE Anurati.otf FILE AND CLICK INSTALL!!!!!!!**